Tavener Centre for Music and Spirituality

 Several of the books in this series have been compiled from papers presented at the Tavener Centre’s annual Study Day in November.
 For further details on the series and available titles, visit the publisher’s website.

-Freedom Song: Faith, Abuse, Music and Spirituality.
-A Lived Experience of Celebration.
-Publishing date TBA.
+Boyce-Tillman, J. (2018) Freedom Song: Faith, Abuse, Music and Spirituality.
+A Lived Experience of Celebration (Peter Lang International Academic Publishers)

 Proposed future titles